emacs-helm/helm-bbdb/README.md

 # helm-bbdb

-A Helm interface for bbdb.
+A Helm interface for BBDB, the Insidious Big Brother Database for GNU Emacs.

 # Features

-* List all contacts in bbdb database.
+* List all contacts in the bbdb database.
 * Match name, email or organization.
-* Allow sending email to one or more contact (marked).
+* Send email to one or more contacts (marked).
-* Show one or more contact (marked) in bbdb buffer.
+* Display one or more contacts in the bbdb buffer (marked).
-* Allow recording new contacts.
+* Record new contacts.
-* Allow deleting one or more contacts (marked).
+* Delete one or more contacts (marked).
 * Support auto-completion in message-mode buffers.

 # Dependencies